ui-schema/ui-schema/packages/docs/src/content/docs/widgets/Drag-n-Drop-Editor-Simple.md

     - `SimpleDroppableRootMultiple`
     - `SimpleDroppableRootSingle`

 > 🚧 Work in progress, basic working concept for DND.
+Has hardcoded translations.
 >
 > Maybe not developed further, but happy for PRs, at the moment focusing on [@ui-schema/material-dnd](/docs/widgets/Drag-n-Drop-Editor)